langchain4j/langchain4j/docs/docs/integrations/web-search/searchapi.md

         @dev.langchain4j.service.SystemMessage({
-                "You are a web search support agent.", "If there is any event that has not happened yet", "You MUST create a web search request with with user query and", "use the web search tool to search the web for organic web results.", "Include the source link in your final response."
+                "You are a web search support agent.", "If there is any event that has not happened yet", "You MUST create a web search request with user query and", "use the web search tool to search the web for organic web results.", "Include the source link in your final response."
         })